aredn/documentation/arednGettingStarted/advanced_config.rst

 Supernode Settings
 ^^^^^^^^^^^^^^^^^^

 Supernodes are a way to link multiple mesh island networks in a safe and efficient way.
-If your local node is part of a Supernode network then you have the ability to view other nodes which are part of the Supernode network.
+If your local node is part of a network with a Supernode then you have the ability to view other nodes which are part of the Cloud Mesh network.
 This feature is ``ON`` by default and results in a new button being displayed on your *Mesh Status* page.
-The **Super Mesh** button will navigate to the *Mesh Status* display of the closest Supernode available to your device.
-For further information see the *Supernode Architecture* section of the **Network Topologies** section in the **Network Design Guide**.
+The **Cloud Mesh** button will navigate to the *Mesh Status* display of the closest Supernode available to your device.
+For further information see the *Supernode Architecture* description in the **Network Topologies** section of the **Network Design Guide**.

 .. image:: _images/advConfig-supernode-support.png
   :alt: Advanced Configuration - Supernode Support